MARKASCHARAN/R-chat-app/README.md

 unique-names-generator

-3️⃣ Run the backend server
+3️⃣ Run the Backend Server
+bash
+Copy code
 node server.js
 You should see:

+arduino
+Copy code
 Server running at http://localhost:3000
+4️⃣ Open the Frontend
+You can simply open:

+bash
+Copy code
+frontend/index.html